MajidRedouani/IBP_DEEPRFI/README.md

 Generates boxplots to visualize the distribution of SimRel scores across GO subontologies, providing a summary of prediction performance.

 **6. stat.py**
-Applies the Mann-Withney U test for comparing outputs from differnt prediction tools and inferring significant differences in performance
+Applies the Mann-Withney U test for comparing outputs from differnt prediction tools and inferring significant differences in performance.
+It is important to name the input files correctly

 **Workflow**